For help locating resources, using the library, or to request a research consultation, try our Ask Us service.

 Teaching with Special Collections

 We welcome undergraduate and graduate class visits.
-We offer instructional sessions using collection materials in either our Seminar Room (the Graham George Room) or our Reading Room depending on availability.
+We offer instructional sessions using rare books and special collections materials in either our Seminar Room (the Graham George Room) or our Reading Room depending on availability.

-Our collections are intended for teaching.
-Special Collections instruction sessions provide students with the opportunity to conduct hands-on research with primary sources, develop research skills, learn how to handle rare materials, and prepare for future independent work in special collections.
+Rare Books and Special Collections can help to inform, educate and engage students in course topics.
+Our instruction sessions provide students with the opportunity to conduct hands-on research with primary sources, develop research skills, learn how to handle rare materials, and prepare for future independent research in special collections and rare books.

 Request a Class